cyberus-technology/hedron/doc/upcoming-interrupt-subsystem.md

 Once we have a complete hedron implementation and adopted the userland as stated above, we can redesign the GSI subsystem to benefit from the new mechanism.

-## Host Interrupt Representation for User Space
+## Host Interrupt Representation for Userspace

 - Each interrupt is represented by a (semaphore, vector, kpage) triplet
 - When the semaphore is signaled, userspace can check the associated KPage